-Wall That Heals Daily Fact
+Wall that Heals Daily Fact

-The Wall that Heals provides a unique experience for visitors to pay their respects.
-It is provided through the Vietnam Veterans Memorial Fund and was built without government funds.
+In 2012, The Gold Star Bike was donated to Vietnam Veterans Memorial Fund by the American Gold Star Mothers.
+It’s a Softail Custom Harley that pays tribute to the mothers who lost their sons to the Vietnam War.

-You’ll have to see The Wall That Heals for yourself Thursday through Sunday at Stillinger Family Funeral Home in Greenfield.
+The Wall That Heals will be coming to Indiana from July 11-14.
+It will be located at the Stillinger Family Funeral Home in Greenfield.

 SEGMENT IS SPONSORED BY BREEDLOVE DOBBS HEATING & COOLING, COLLECTIVE ALTERNATIVE, GREENFIELD VETERANS HONOR GUARD, HANCOCK COUNTY, INDIANA (CREATE YOUR STORY), AND STILLINGER FAMILY FUNERAL HOME